-Mexico does not have any specific regulation for the intellectual property protection of Software as a Medical Device.
+Mexico does not have any specific regulation for the intellectual property protection of SaMD.

 Software as such cannot be patented in Mexico, since it falls within the prohibitions of Article 19 of the Industrial Property Law, which provides that computer programs are not considered inventions.
 Nevertheless, computer-readable claims are eligible for patent protection as long as the methodology and functions involved meet the patentability requirements.